johnslemmer/dotfiles/README.md

 I keep the master branch just to keep in sync with mathiasbynens

-All other branches are specific to the type of machine I'm using these dotfiles one (ie.  I don't need a .macos on Ubuntu, but I do need apt-get instead of brew)
+All other branches are specific to the type of machine I'm using these dotfiles on (ie.  I don't need a .macos on Ubuntu, but I do need apt-get instead of brew)

 ## Installation